JefoGao/Resource_Generalized-Linear-Models/Chapter01/README.md

 $$

   - Again, we see a multiplying constant $\frac{1}{2\sigma^2}$ that doesn't affect the arg min.

-In the case of a normal distribution, the results of the maximum likelihood method and least squares method are the same.
-However, if the Y values come from a non-normal distribution such as a Bernoulli distribution or a Poisson distribution, the maximum likelihood method is used to compute the values of the coefficients that will maximize the distribution.
-In generalized linear models, the Y values are not necessarily from a normal distribution and can come from skewed distributions like a gamma distribution or a chi-squared distribution.
+We see that for the normal distribution, the least squares and the maximum likelihood methods are actually equivalent - we are doing exactly the same.

-The next video will provide more intuition on maximum likelihood by contrasting the unconstrained model to the constrained model.
+BUT - if we assume a different distribution for the $y$ - e.g., Bernoulli, Poisson, etc., the methods won't be equivalent - and we will only use Maximum Likelihood.